<>

 Another study found that people who had higher levels of stress, anxiety and depression throughout the COVID-19 pandemic also experienced more weight gain than those who had better emotional well-being [16].

 While it might not be possible to completely eliminate stress from our lives, it is possible to manage it in a healthy way.
-This may be through a more formal and professional setting, such as stress management programs or practising cognitive therapies with a psychologist.

 It can also involve incorporating mindfulness and relaxation techniques into your daily life.
 This could take the form of meditation, breathing techniques, music therapy, yoga or massage.

-Try a holistic and clinically-proven program
+Try a holistic and clinically proven weight loss program

 Another way to lose weight without solely focusing on exercise is with holistic weight loss treatment.
 Enter: Pilot's Metabolic Reset Program.